Learning, Translated: 5 Steps to Kindle Language Learning

 Sitting on a beach or in a coffee shop in some far-flung place.

-Showing everyone how interesting you are by reading Camus or Cervantes or Murakami in the original language.
+Showing everyone how interesting you are by reading Camus or Murakami in the original language.

 Thanks to modern tech such as the overlord of e-book readers, the Amazon Kindle, such tribulations are no longer necessary.